What is ringworm and what causes it?

 "Ringworm is contagious and can be passed between infected and non-infected individuals through direct contact or by contact with contaminated objects."

 Contact with ringworm fungus does not always result in an infection.
 The amount of environmental contamination is an important factor in the development of a ringworm infection, as is the age of the exposed person or animal.
-Healthy adult humans usually are resistant to infection unless there is a break in the skin such as a scratch.
+Healthy adult humans are usually resistant to infection unless there is a break in the skin such as a scratch.
 Elderly people, young children, and adults with immune system weaknesses or skin sensitivities are especially susceptible to ringworm infection.
 If your child has ringworm, he or she may have acquired it from your pet or from another child at school.
 If you or your family members have suspicious skin lesions, check with your family physician immediately.

 The incubation period between exposure to ringworm fungus and the development of ringworm lesions usually ranges from seven to fourteen days; some cases may take up to 21 days before signs of infection develop.